greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

     -   Hard limit enforcement of disk usage is deactivated.
     -   A long-running query in a session has consumed the full disk quota.
     `diskquota` does update the denylist in this scenario, but the `diskquota.show_fast_role_quota_view` may not represent the actual used quota because the long-running query is not yet committed.
 If you execute a new query while the original is still running, the new query will trigger a quota exceeded error.
+-   When `diskquota` is operating in *static mode*, it may fail to monitor some databases when `diskquota.max_workers` is greater than the available number of bgworker processes.
+In *dynamic mode*, `diskquota` works correctly when there is at least one available bgworker process.

 ## <a id="topic_sfb_gb1_b3b"></a>Notes